RedAngel121/NytePack/README.md

 # NytePack
 The new Minecraft Pack that has been in the works for like *forever* and never actually getting done.
 We need to talk about Ore Gen... and how that works THEN how it factors in Vein Mining + Farming.
+We need to talk about Currency and Proper Chunk Claiming and how to pay for it.
+How does this factor into Starting Cash/Mob drops/Loot Chests/UBI + Taxes and other options.

 Balance is Key!

 Check out:
     QOL: